-Will is a sophomore Electrical and Computer Engineering major with a minor in computer science.
+Will is a junior Electrical and Computer Engineering major with a minor in computer science.
 He is also the former Rowan IEEE Tournament Chair from 2017.
 Will is dedicated to his work in IEEE but is also very laid back.
 He enjoys putting off his class assignments to feed his video game addiction.
 When he isn't indulging in gaming or rushing to complete his previously mentioned assignments, he can be found playing the sax, fooling around on photoshop, or occasionally rock climbing.
 Will is probably best known for his love for gaming and being a spicy meme lord.
 He is really excited to be more involved in Rowan IEEE this year, especially with the amazing eboard present.

-Karlie Naphy is a sophomore Electrical and Computer Engineering major with a minor in German Studies.
+Karlie Naphy is a junior Electrical and Computer Engineering major with a minor in German Studies.
 While also a member of the college’s Women in Engineering club, Karlie focuses most of her time with IEEE, managing reimbursements and advocating for more girls to join the club and the field.
 You’ll most likely find her in Engineering Hall in line for a bagel, or napping in her apartment between classes.
 She’s super psyched to be on the E-board this year for IEEE and is excited to be working with everyone in the E-board and in the club.

-Brian Harlow is a sophomore year ECE major working on a Physics minor and an honors concentration.
+Brian Harlow is a junior year ECE major working on a Physics minor and an honors concentration.
 Inside of IEEE, Brian is working to help plan ProfHacks 2018 as lead of the Logistics Committee.
 He is very excited to be a part of the team that helps to bring the community all of the amazing opportunities that IEEE has to offer!
 As Activities Chair, Brian is very excited to bring all of IEEE’s amazing events to life for another year whether it be already established events like SUMO or new projects to be developed.
 In his personal time, Brian likes to play hockey, golf, and video games.
 Computers are a big passion of his, and in the future he hopes to work with companies like Intel or AMD and form a career in computer hardware design.
 He sees IEEE as a fantastic club and community upon which he can begin his path toward reaching his goals, and looks forward to all the good times to come with the club.

-Phil is a junior Electrical and Computer Engineering and Computer Science dual major with a minor in Mathematics.
+Phil is a senior Electrical and Computer Engineering and Computer Science dual major with a minor in Mathematics.
 He loves to get involved with IEEE's Sumo Robitcs Competitions as well as ProfHacks every year.
 His professional interests include Machine Learning and Software Engineering.
 He is excited to now be on the e-board, and even more excited to be its WebMaster.

-Quinn McHugh, also known as "Q-tip", "The Mighty Quinn", or "Quinn the Eskimo", is an honors junior mechanical engineering major with a minor in computer science who is excited to serve as the public relations chair of Rowan IEEE for the second year in a row.
+Quinn McHugh, also known as "Q-tip", "The Mighty Quinn", or "Quinn the Eskimo", is an honors senior mechanical engineering major with a minor in computer science who is excited to serve as the public relations chair of Rowan IEEE for the second year in a row.
 When he's not designing eye poppin' banners, t-shirts, and banners for the student chapter or maintaining the Rowan IEEE social media pages, Quinn works as a resident assistant at the Whitney Center and is passionate about snowboarding, cycling, and climate change.
 Last summer, Quinn worked as a VBA developer for a water utility company called Ridgewood Water and hopes to pursue a career in the sustainable energy or product design industry.

-Neeve Kadosh is a Freshman Electrical and Computer Engineer with a minor in Physics at Rowan University.
+Neeve Kadosh is a sophomore Electrical and Computer Engineer with a minor in Physics at Rowan University.
 Neeve is addicted to networking and believes self driving cars are the future.
 He is passionate about pursuing a career at Google and has even attached his resume: https://tinyurl.com/y9dbkftm.
 Neeve has spent most of his life loving soccer, traveling, playing the violin, and going snowboarding.
 He is thrilled to be IEEE’s first ever Sponsorship Chair and is looking forward to the next four years with the club.

-John is a junior electrical and computer engineering major currently serving as service chair of Rowan IEEE.
+John is a senior electrical and computer engineering major currently serving as service chair of Rowan IEEE.
 On his free time he likes tutoring, working on the RAS hexacopter, and doing web development.
 John plans to pursue a career in software engineering.

-Nate enjoys being a sophomore honors student in the Electrical and Computer Engineering program, where he loves learning new skills to add to his toolbox.
+Nate enjoys being a junior honors student in the Electrical and Computer Engineering program, where he loves learning new skills to add to his toolbox.
 By day, helping other students with projects and working on homework occupy his time.
 By night, Nate is always working on developing large-scale software using techniques learned both inside and outside the classroom.
 As tournament chair, he is slowly stepping into more formal leadership positions, and hopes to help make the Rowan IEEE student branch even better.

-Kyle Fisher is a freshman Mechanical Engineering major with an intended minor in Astronomy.
+Kyle Fisher is a sophomore Mechanical Engineering major with an intended minor in Astronomy.
 One day, he plans to combine his two interests and specialize in Astronautical Engineering.
 This is his first year as fundraising co-chair in IEEE, and doesn't plan on it being his last.
 Working with Isiah, he is excited to help the Rowan IEEE to continue providing endless fun.
 Contact: [email protected]

-Isaiah Salazar is a freshman Electrical and Computer Engineering major who is happy to serve as a Fundraising Co-Chair this year.
+Isaiah Salazar is a sophomore Electrical and Computer Engineering major who is happy to serve as a Fundraising Co-Chair this year.
 Isaiah interned at Rowan's Virtual Lab over the summer and is currently interning at Rowan's Center for Research and Education in Advanced Transportation Engineering Systems.
 He first got involved with IEEE at this year's Sumo Robotics competition and excited to contribute to the club further as a member of the executive board.

-Sean Prendergast is a freshman Electrical & Computer Engineering Major and is also currently serving as one of IEEE’s SGA Representatives.
+Sean Prendergast is a sophomore Electrical & Computer Engineering Major and is also currently serving as one of IEEE’s SGA Representatives.
 Although he commutes from Blackwood NJ, he usually finds himself spending most of his time on campus anyway, as he has enjoyed every second of being an ECE at Rowan.
 He’s often found working on projects or homework with his fellow peers or just having a good time hanging out with all his friends.
 Outside of school, Sean enjoys sports, as well as working out, playing video games, watching movies and volunteering to help his community.
 Sean aspires to have a lasting impact on IEEE through his role as an SGA representative and is looking forward to having a phenomenal year with IEEE.
 He hopes that one day he’ll be able to inspire people to just be themselves and to never be afraid of chasing their goals and taking risks, he is also aiming to start his own business one day.

-Kieran O’Connor is a Sophomore Electrical and Computer Engineering student and an SGA representative for IEEE.
+Kieran O’Connor is a junior Electrical and Computer Engineering student and an SGA representative for IEEE.
 He has been apart of Activities Committee for IEEE and Fundraising Committee for the Rowan Fishing Team.
 Kieran has an interest in clean renewable energies and is using his position to get more involved in the organization.

-Fowad Sohail is a freshman Electrical and Computer Engineering major with a minor in Computer Science.
+Fowad Sohail is a sophomore Electrical and Computer Engineering major with a minor in Computer Science.
 Fowad is active in ProfHacks and serves as the head of the web committee.
 In addition, he has volunteered at many IEEE events, including the Sumo Robotics Competitions.
 He will serve as an SGA Rep in the coming semesters.
 In his free time, Fowad's hobbies include: watching sports, learning about technology and working out.
 He is a huge soccer fan and loves Arsenal FC.
 With this comes an intense hate for Tottenham Hotspur and Manchester United.
 His biggest assets are his tenacity, leadership and his sense of humor.
 Fowad is very goal oriented and aspires to make a name for himself, Rowan University and IEEE on a wider stage.
 He hopes to secure an internship in software or hardware design in the coming years and hopes that IEEE can help him reach his goals.